rmateeq/hydra-tutorial/04-types-ai.md

 - A triceratops is non-acerous
 - A lemur is acerous
 - A dog is acerous
-- A girraffe is non-acerous
+- A giraffe is non-acerous
 - A goat is non-acerous
 - A cat is acerous
 - A parrot is acerous